Home / DIY / 27 Homemade Smokers to Add Smoked Flavor to Meat or Fish

 17- Filing Cabinet Smoker

 The bottom drawer in the filing cabinet is used for wood to create smoke while the other drawers are used to place the meat and fish.
 Plenty of room for smoking a lot of meat but the filing cabinet won’t take up much storage room when not in use.
-By instructables

 Filing Cabinet Smoker